murisfurder/heracles/README.md

 Installing
 ----------

-It comes bundled with the libheracles installer so running *sudo python setup.py install* should make the thing work.
+It comes bundled with libheracles so running *sudo python setup.py install* should make the thing work.

 I have uploaded it to PIP, so the easiest way to get it working is through *sudo pip install heracles*.